The bronze statue of a shoemaker can be found on a side street in the City of London in memory of those who worked in the area during medieval times.

 The Cordwainer statue itself was erected to celebrate the centenary of the Ward of Cordwainer Club.

-It was funded the City of London, the Ward Club and some individual members of the Club and businesses.
+It was funded by the City of London, the Ward Club and some individual members of the Club and businesses.
 The bronze statue, the work of Alma Boyes, was unveiled in 2002 in a temporary location in Bow Churchyard.

 It was later relocated to its permanent home in the newly paved area of Watling Street alongside St Mary Aldermary Church.